I bet everyone enjoys treating himself to a dose of the best Ed Zunda BMX videos now and again.

 We can almost say that he is somewhat similar to Dan Lacey, even though their styles are still different.

-But we are not here to compare the riders because they are all so unique and so amazing at the same time.
+But we are not here to compare the riders because they are all so unique and so amazing.

 Ed is still super active, so make sure you show him love and follow him on Instagram.